Rahmenordnung/project-3m-database/README.md

 5. **Dashboard** displays a graphic relation between cooking time, preparation tyme, cuisine name, author name and food groups
 6. **Search and sort** function allow the user to search by word among the database, and the sort function orders the list under different criteria such as author, predominant group, etc.
 7. Also contains a dc.js **Interactive Graphic** made with java, dc.js...
-8. Some **modal dialogues** used to advert the user that is going to delete a record,
+8. Some **modal dialogues** used to advert the user that is going to delete a record, implemented with macros
-9. **Pagination** that allows the user to move through the web page.
+9. **Pagination** that allows the user to move through the web page also helped by a Jinja macros
 10. For the images added in the data base I used a simple url input as Mongo dosn´t allow storring of image file as so.
-11. In addition I tried to implement a simple __log in__ function that it works .
+11. In addition I tried to implement a simple __log in__ function that it works even though it does not limit a user for to edit a page.
+12. I have used reusable components done by yourself such as the modal and the pagination as a **jinja macros**

 ***********************